-Elon Musk Envisions 150-Miles Per Hour Ride Will Cost Hyperloop Passengers $1
+Elon Musk Envisions 150-Mile-Per-Hour Ride Will Cost Hyperloop Passengers $1

 Elon Musk, The Boring Company, and its new reasonably priced hyperloop are certainly not… well, boring.
 Although visions of the future often include flying cars, Musk believes they won’t work, but his solution is a Hyperloop.

-In the system, 16 people could travel from downtown Los Angeles to Los Angeles International Airport in on eight minutes.
-The Hyperloop would accomplish this feat using a vacuum tube that allowed for travel at 150 miles per hour.
-The tunnel needed for the project is 2.7 miles that would run parallel to I405.
+In the system, 16 people could travel from downtown Los Angeles to Los Angeles International Airport in only eight minutes.
+The Hyperloop would accomplish this feat using a vacuum tube that allows for travel at 150 miles per hour.
+The tunnel needed for the project is 2.7 miles and would run parallel to I405.
 The catch?
 It wouldn’t be public transportation, but The Boring Company and the city will partner and work to complement the city’s existing metro system.

 He unveiled the plans during an invitation-only event at L.A.’s Leo Baeck Temple, as Inquisitr reported.